rancher/docs/content/rke/v0.1.x/en/etcd-snapshots/_index.md

 The `rke etcd snapshot-save` command will save a snapshot of etcd from each etcd node in the cluster config file.
 The snapshot is saved in `/opt/rke/etcd-snapshots`.
 When running the command, an additional container is created to take the snapshot.
 When the snapshot is completed, the container is automatically removed.

+Along with the snapshots, RKE will save a backup the certificates needed for the restore process in the same location with the filename `pki.bundle.tar.gz`.
+Both files, the snapshot file and this pki bundle are required for the restore process.

 As of v0.2.0, the one-time snapshot can be uploaded to a S3 compatible backend by using the additional options to specify the S3 backend.

 ### Options for `rke etcd snapshot-save`